 The hard part right now is getting things sorted out so that she remains safe.

 As a neighbor, no one can give you any information because of HIPPA laws.
 They are imposed for privacy.
 It is so frustrating when you cannot get any information, it makes you feel helpless.

-Since your neighbor is in a nursing home and did not have a 3 day stay in the hospital, she is private pay on the nursing home at this time.
+Since your neighbor is in a nursing home and did not have a 3 day stay in the hospital.
+She is private pay while in the nursing home at this time.